Heart Rate Monitor Training: The Karvonen Method

 You need an accurate maximum heart rate for the Karvonen Method to work properly.
 The old "220 minus your age" formula isn't reliable enough.

-The best approach is a field test.
+I recommend a field test.
 After a good warm-up, run progressively harder every 30 seconds until you can't go any faster.
 The highest number you see is your Don't know how to establish your maximum heart rate?
 Click here! value.

 Measuring Your Resting Heart Rate

-Resting heart rates can range anywhere from the low 40s (in very fit endurance athletes) to the 70s and beyond.
+Resting heart rates range anywhere from the low 40s (in very fit endurance athletes) to the 70s and beyond.
 There's no "wrong" number — it's just your starting point.

 Karvonen Method vs Maffetone Method